stursby/nuxt-ui-starter/README.md

 ## Built With

-Below is a list of all the technologies that Genesis has been **built with**:
+Below is a list of all the technologies this starter kit has been **built with**:

 - [Laravel](https://laravel.com)
 - [Inertia.js](https://inertiajs.com)